Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Deriving theorems -- from theorems --

-Let us show that theorem \ref {th:nondeg} implies corollary \ref {cor:3bodies}($\nexists$) about a planetary system with two planets without satellites ($N=n=2$).
-By lemma \ref {lem3:1}, the Hamiltonian function and the symplectic structure of the perturbed problem are
+Let us show that theorem \ref {th:nondeg} (or the averaging method on a submanifold \cite[theorem 11.1]{9}, \cite[theorem 4]{29}) implies corollary \ref {cor:3bodies}($\nexists$) on non-existence of periodic solutions of a planetary system with two planets ($N=n=2$).
+The Hamilton function and the symplectic structure of the perturbed problem are

 Here $\widetilde K_i=\frac{\xxi_i^2}{2\widetilde m_i}-\frac{\bar m_i}{|\x_i|}$ is the Hamiltonian function of the Kepler problem corresponding to the $i$th planet, $\widetilde m_i=\frac{\bar m_i}{1+\mu\bar m_i}$, $i=1,2$, $K_{12}=\langle\xxi_1,\xxi_2\rangle-\frac{\bar m_1\bar m_2}{|\x_1-\x_2|}$.